IPv6 Extension header abuse

 1.3.2 Destination Options Abuse

-1.3.2.1 Modifying packet processing behavior maliciously
+1.3.2.1 Modifying packet processing behaviour maliciously

-1.3.2.2 Injecting instructions that alter host behavior
+1.3.2.2 Injecting instructions that alter host behaviour

 1.3.2.3 Using options to carry covert channel data